 Step 5: Assemble the 2×4 bench top.

 On a flat surface lay out the bench top with the best side facing down.
-This will be the top.
+This will become the bench top.

 - Clamp a spare piece of 2×4 to your work surface on which you will align your bench top slats.

 - Use 1/2″ wide spacers between the boards and use the 24″ Bar clamp to clamp them together.

-- Use a mallet to nudge all 2x4s snug against the clamped 2×4.
-Follow that with a Carpenter’s Square against the bench top and the clamped 2×4 to ensure your bench top is square.
+- Use a rubber mallet to nudge all 2x4s snug against the clamped 2×4 as the stop.

 - Install the Seat Slat connector as outlined in the plans.